It's all a blur

 One-dimensional moving average

-If blurring is the same as averaging, then the simplest algorithm we can choose is the moving mean.
-We take a fixed-size window and replace each pixel value with the arithmetic mean of n pixels in its neighborhood.
+To implement the effect, we take a fixed-size window and replace each pixel value with the arithmetic mean of n pixels in its neighborhood.
 For n = 5, the process is shown below:

-We start at the left boundary (x = 0).
+To illustrate, let’s assume that we’ve completed the blurring process and no longer have the original pixel values.
+To reconstruct the data, we start at the left boundary (x = 0).
 Recall that we calculated the first blurred pixel like by averaging the following pixels in the original image:

 Next, let’s have a look at the blurred pixel at x = 1.
 Its value is the average of: